Prague Towers – The Prague TV Tower

 How to Get to the Prague TV Tower

 You could drive here as Tower Park has a car park.
 You could walk here from the Old Town Square in about 35 minutes.
 But it’s best to use public transport.
 What I normally do is tell people to use the green metro line and get off at Jiriho z Podebrad (the metro station has a sign of the TV tower).
 Then when you exit the station walk into the park with the big church.
 Look anywhere over to your left and you’ll see the Prague TV Tower.
 It’s a 5 minute walk and when you get there you enter the tower from the basement area (it’s all signposted).
 The Babies crawling up and down the tower?
 I tell you that story on the Prague City Walking Tour.
+In 2023 the metro station will be closed at least until October so the best way to get here is to walk to the back of the National Museum and catch either Tram 11 or Tram 13 up the hill.
+Get off at “Vinohradska trznice” and walk three more blocks up the road.

 Best time to visit?